 This information is about a type of non-Hodgkin lymphoma (NHL) called lymphoblastic lymphoma.

-This section should ideally be read with our general information about NHL.
-Lymphoblastic lymphoma is treated in a similar way to acute lymphoblastic leukaemia (ALL).
+Lymphoblastic lymphoma is treated in a similar way to acute lymphoblastic leukaemia, often called ALL.
 You can read our general information on ALL for more information.

 There are lymph nodes all over the body.
 As lymph fluid flows through the lymph nodes, the nodes collect and filter out anything harmful or that the body doesn't need.
 This includes bacteria, viruses, damaged cells and cancer cells.